frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 An older version of the layout performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
 Since then, changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](docs/comborolls.md).

+*Effective use of this layout **requires** comborolls.* For a layout that doesn't, see [Kyria v38](https://github.com/frogm0uth/keyboard-firmware/tree/kyria-v38/kyria-rsthd-prime).

-Some characters can only be accessed with comborolls: J, K and backslash.
+These characters can only be accessed with comborolls: J, K and backslash.

 The shift keys are "auto-off":
 - If a shift key is held and another key is pressed, you get the shifted version of the key then shift is turned off.
 This completely eliminates typos like "THe".